With each passing year, the online education market grows and grows as more students sign up for online courses all around the world.

 The company aims to provide everyone with the knowledge and confidence they need to climb career ladders, which is partly why they work with so many third parties to deliver challenging but highly relevant courses.

-So, Coursera’s courses offer accreditation, lifetime access, and skills to help employers recognize your potential to boost your chances of landing a great profession.
+So, Coursera’s courses offer accreditation, lifetime access, and tech skills to help employers recognize your potential to boost your chances of landing a great profession.

 What Is Pluralsight?